 - Johns Hopkins University – a global leader in health, medicine, and biomedical science.

-These schools appear at the top of national and global college rankings.
-Students often compare them by funding, lab access, and research options.
+These five appear consistently at the top of national and global rankings.
+Students most often compare them on research funding, lab access, and the availability of undergraduate research placements.
+The table below breaks down where each one stands out.

-Top science colleges invest heavily in labs, research infrastructure and strong academic programs.
-Professors are leaders in their fields and students often gain research experience early.
-These programs prepare graduates for careers in science, medicine and technology.
+Top research universities invest heavily in labs, research infrastructure, and academic depth.
+Professors are leaders in their fields, and students often gain research experience during their first two years.

 Fast Facts